A stable parareal-like method for the second order wave equation: Numerical Examples

 We test our method with the Marmousi wave speed model \cite{brougois1990marmousi}, as shown in Figure \ref{fig:twoDmarm_model}.
 The fine scale domain has $2422\times 7367$ grid points while the coarse scale has $49 \times 147$ grid points or 50 times smaller in each dimension.
 The initial data is a pulse waveform centered at $x_0=(400m,3880m),$ where $m$ denotes the length unit in meter,

 The discretization parameters are in the following table where coarse and fine computation communicate every $500$ coarse time steps

-The computation is executed on one node consisting of $20$ cores on the Stampede2 system at Texas Advanced Computing Center (TACC) \footnote{\url{www.tacc.utexas.edu}}.
+The computation is executed on one node consisting of $20$ cores on the Stampede2 system at Texas Advanced Computing Center (TACC).
 With our non-optimized MATLAB code, it took 26 hours to run 6 parareal iterations and 12 hours to compute the serial fine solution.
 Hence each iteration takes about 4 hours, almost 3 times faster on the wall clock than the serial fine computation.
-And of course the ratio will increase if more cores are used in the computation.
+For more detailed experiment, see Section \ref{sec:timing}.

 Figure \ref{fig:twoDmarm_solution} shows the solutions computed by the proposed method.
 One observes that some finer details are added back to the computed solution along the iterations.
 However, Figure~\ref{fig:twoDmarm_error} reveals that the errors decreases rather slowly after the first few iterations.
 Indeed, the setup in this experiment is a challenging example of strong scattering due to discontinuities in the wave speed (compared to the previous Example).